Christ Church Oxford: A Visitor’s Guide

 Alice, the second oldest daughter of Henry Lidell, was so impressed by the stories that she asked for a keepsake of the story in writing.
 After expanding on it and adding a few drawings alongside it, Charles Lutwidge honoured the request.
 The book known as Alice’s Adventures in Wonderland practically wrote itself.

 A self-guided visit is a great idea for anyone reluctant to spend too much time in groups and you can stroll through the attractions at your own pace.
 That said, you may miss out on some information along the way.

 Entrance to the college costs £16 for adults and £15 for concessions.
 Children under 5 are free.
 Tickets need to be booked in advance here.

 The best tour options provided by tour guides come with comprehensive knowledge.
 Including where to see those particular elements and quirks that make Christ Church unique.

 Consider a guided tour to catch a peek of the storytelling glass stained windows, the fireplace decorations that inspired the tweedle twins, with a few Harry Potter stories thrown in for good measure.

 Christ Church Oxford Accommodation

-During the vacation periods, Christ Church offers unique accomodation to the public.
+During vacation periods, Christ Church offers unique accommodations to the public.
 If you’re visiting in March, April, July, August or September, you can book into vacant student accommodation.
 This will either be at 117 St Aldates or the Liddell Building.